supakeen/pinnwand/CONTRIBUTING.md

 Once everything is set up, you can start developing a feature/fixing a bug locally.
 Changes are merged thanks to `Pull Request`s.

-If you don't know what `Pull Request`s are, you can read about [what they are](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) here, and about
+If you don't know what `Pull Requests` are, you can read about [what they are](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) here, and about
 [creating them](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) here.

 All `Pull Request`s will need to be reviewed and approved before they can merged into the master branch.